The Bankrate promise

 Amex lets you pool points earned with other cards

-Humphrey says she has chosen to get her employees’ cards associated with her Amex Business Platinum Card, and that she went with the American Express® Gold Card for her workers.
+Humphrey says she has chosen to get her employees’ cards associated with her Amex Business Platinum Card, but that she went with the American Express® Gold Card for her workers.
 This means they don’t get all the perks they would with a regular authorized user card, but she gets the benefit of earning Amex points on their business-related purchases (though they earn lower rates compared to if they were holding standard business cards).

 She also uses her own Amex Gold for her personal spending and bills, which makes it easy to quickly rack up rewards.
 After all, the Amex Gold Card offers 4X points at restaurants (including takeout and Uber Eats purchases), 4X points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X points), 3X points on flights booked directly with airlines or via AmexTravel.com and 1X points on all other purchases.